Save 30% on online shipping anywhere in Canada and the US!

 Iron is found in the composition of many different metal alloys.
 Without it, carbon steel, stainless steel, superalloys, and several other metal alloy groups could not be manufactured.
 However, cast iron, ironically the metal alloy group with “iron” in its name, is often misunderstood as to what it is, how it is made, and what it can be used for.
 This article takes an in-depth look at cast iron.

-• Ductile cast iron: Contains nodules of graphite making it more ductile than other cast irons while still having excellent strength properties
+• Ductile cast iron: Contains nodules of graphite, making it more ductile than other cast irons while still having excellent strength properties

-• Gray cast iron: Has flakes of graphite in it which improves its machinability relative to other cast irons
+• Gray cast iron: Has flakes of graphite in it, which improves its machinability relative to other cast irons

 • White cast iron: Has high amounts of iron carbides, making it very brittle but with a high degree of wear resistance